floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 The frame sync system is mainly concerned about letting the CPU and GPU work in parallel without stepping on each other's feet.
-This basically comes down to double-buffer all resources which are written by the CPU and read by the GPU, and to have one sync-point in a sokol-gfx frame where the CPU needs to wait for the oldest 'frame-context' to become available (e.g. is no longer read by the GPU, i.e. is 'no longer in flight').
+This basically comes down to double-buffering all resources which are written by the CPU and read by the GPU, and to have one sync-point in a sokol-gfx frame where the CPU needs to wait for the oldest 'frame-context' to become available (e.g. is no longer 'in flight').

 This single `CPU <=> GPU` sync point is implemented in a function `_sg_vk_acquire_frame_command_buffers()`.
 The name indicates the main feature of that function: it acquires command buffers to record the Vulkan commands of the current frame.
 Command buffers are reused, so this involves waiting for the commands buffers to become available (e.g. they are no longer read from by the GPU).
+"Command buffers" is plural because there are two command buffers per frame: one which records all staging-commands, and one for the actual compute/render commands - more on that later in the staging system section.

-For this `CPU <=> GPU` synchronization, each double-buffered frame-context owns a `VkFence` which is signalled when the GPU is done processing a 'submit' (more on that later).
+For this `CPU <=> GPU` synchronization, each double-buffered frame-context owns a `VkFence` which is signalled when the GPU is done processing a 'queue submit'.

 So the first and most important thing the `_sg_vk_acquire_frame_command_buffers()` function does is to wait for the fence of the oldest frame-context with a call to `vkWaitForFences()`.

-This wait-operation is the reason why sokol-gfx applications should move any sokol-gfx towards the end of a frame and try do all the heavy CPU works before the first sokol-gfx call.
-Specifically calls to:
+This potential-wait-operation is the reason why sokol-gfx applications should move sokol-gfx code towards the end of the frame callback and try to do all heavy non-rendering-related CPU work at the start of the frame callback.
+More specifically calls to:

 - `sg_begin_pass()`
 - `sg_update_buffer()`